Imran Khan: Arrest and case proceedings

-In June 2024, a United Nations Working Group on Arbitrary Detention called for Khan's release, saying his detention was arbitrary and politically motivated.
-In a July interview with The Sunday Times from prison, Khan said he is held in a small "death cell" usually "reserved for terrorists".
-In September 2024, Amnesty International said it had "noted a pattern of weaponisation of the legal system to keep Khan detained and away from political activity" and called for his immediate release.
-In October 2024, authorities said Khan undergoes a medical examination every two weeks and no health issues have been observed.

-On 8 October 2024, Pakistani police charged Khan with attempted murder over a police officer's death during his supporters' protests in Islamabad.

-On 22 November 2024, the IHC granted Khan bail in the Toshakhana case, but he remained in jail due to other cases.
-On 24 November, Khan's supporters attempted nationwide protests demanding his release.
-Since the 2022 no-confidence vote, Khan has been named in 186 legal cases across Pakistan, as reported in December 2024.

-On 17 January 2025, Khan was sentenced to 14 years' imprisonment by an accountability court in the Al-Qadir Trust case, while Bushra received a seven-year jail term.

-On 21 August 2025, the SCP granted Khan bail in eight 9 May riot cases; however, he remained jailed due to his Al-Qadir Trust case sentence.

-Views regarding imprisonment
+Imprisonment and jail conditions

 Khan says his imprisonment is politically motivated, alleging involvement by the Pakistan Armed Forces (the Establishment) and Shehbaz Sharif's government.
 Both the military and government denied the allegations; the military called them "fabricated and malicious" while Sharif termed them "blatant lies".
+Since his arrest, he has been held in Adiala Jail in Rawalpindi, where the special court conducts his trial.

-In June 2024, appearing before the Supreme Court via video from jail, Khan said Pakistan is under "undeclared martial law".
-In August 2024, Khan said the ISI controls all matters of his imprisonment and has made his jail conditions harsher.
+In June 2024, the Working Group on Arbitrary Detention called for his release, saying his detention was arbitrary and politically motivated.
+In a July interview with The Sunday Times from prison, he said he is held in a small "death cell" usually "reserved for terrorists".
+In August 2024, Khan alleged the ISI controls all matters of his imprisonment and has made his jail conditions harsher.
+In September 2024, Amnesty International said it had "noted a pattern of weaponisation of the legal system to keep him detained and away from political activity" and called for his immediate release.
+In October 2024, authorities said he undergoes a medical examination every two weeks and no health issues have been observed.

+On 24 November, Khan's supporters attempted nationwide protests demanding his release.
+Since the 2022 no-confidence vote, he has been named in 186 legal cases across Pakistan, as reported in December 2024.

+In February 2026, fourteen former international cricket captains appealed to Pakistan's government, expressing "profound concern" over reports on Khan's health and prison conditions.
+That month, more than 40 international public intellectuals, academics and activists issued a humanitarian appeal calling for Khan's release and urgent access to his family and physicians.

+In August, the Supreme Court ordered Khan's transfer to the private Shifa International Hospital in Islamabad over blood pressure and anxiety concerns, but he was instead taken to the state-run Pakistan Institute of Medical Sciences for a medical examination before being returned to his cell.
+During the hospital visit, his sister, who is also a doctor and personally checked his blood pressure, said that Khan was "completely healthy and fit", with his blood pressure at 120/80 and his eyesight having improved.

+2024 Pakistani general election